tarikilyasyildirim/hirst-spot-painting-generator/README.md

 ## Features

-- Extracts colors from any source image using the `colorgram` library
 - Generates a 10x10 grid of colored dots (100 dots total)
 - Filters out very light colors to maintain visual contrast
 - Creates a Damien Hirst-style spot painting automatically